masc-ucsc/docs/docs/pyrope/06b-pipelining.md

   a0 --> out[out]
 ```

-It is possible to balance the pipeline stages explicitly, the issue is that it is error prone because it requires to know exactly
+It is possible to balance the pipeline stages explicitly, the issue is that it
-the number of cycles for `mul3`.
-This is were the `repipe` command becomes handy, it guarantees that all the paths from the inputs
+is error prone because it requires to know exactly the number of cycles for
+`mul3`.
+This is were the `repipe` command becomes handy, it guarantees that all
-to every tuple entry has exactly the same pipeline depth.
+the paths from the inputs to every tuple entry has exactly the same pipeline
+depth.
 It does it by adding pipeline stages as needed.
 If it can not be done
-automatically like when there are loops, an error is generated and an explicit solution should be used.
+automatically like when there are loops, an error is generated and an explicit
+solution should be used.

 === "Explicitly added pipeline stages"

     ```
     x =# mul3(in1, in2)
     y = in1#[-3]
     %out =# add1(a=x,b=y)    // connect in1 from -3 cycles
     ```

 === "repipe statement"

     ```
     x =# mul3(in1, in2)
-    z = repipe  (a=x,b=in1)  // add flops to match x and in1
+    repipe z = (in1, x)     // add flops to match x and in1
-    %out =# add1(z)
+    %out =# add1(a=x,b=z)

-    assert z.a == x // x is not repipelined
-    assert z.b == in1#[-3]
+    assert z == in1#[-3]
     ```

 The |> keyword (`|>`) connects functions, but guarantees that all the outputs have the same delay from the inputs.
 Effectively,